 - Members can also register for Alberta Magazine Publishers Association and Magazines Canada sessions at member rates or for free, depending on the session.

-Normally, we offer a conference every 12-18 months, but for 2021-2022, we have decided to focus on professional development webinars, discussions, and online workshops instead.
+Normally, we offer a conference every 12-18 months, but for 2021-2022, we decided to focus on professional development webinars, discussions, and online workshops instead.
+We hope to offer the Magazines West Conference in the spring of 2024.

 MagsBC was most recently involved in the following research: